riteshv21/mfcg2023/README.md

 The overloaded operator should take another Vector3 object as an argument.
 The result should be a new Vector3 object representing the difference between the two vectors.

-Note: You are expected to implement the "vector.h" header file containing the class definition and member function implementations as specified above.
+Note: You are expected to implement the `vector.h` header file containing the class definition and member function implementations as specified above.
 Additionally, include any necessary member variables or helper functions to facilitate the operations.

 Submission Instructions:
 Fork the given github repository.
-Switch to the Assignment_1 brnach.
-It should already have main.cpp and vector.h files.
+Switch to the Assignment_1 branch.
+It should already have `main.cpp` and `vector.h` files.
 Write your implementation code in the vector.h file.
-Demonstrate all your implementations in the main.cpp file.
-We have done a sample implementation of print() function to give you an idea.
+Demonstrate all your implementations in the `main.cpp` file.
+We have done a sample implementation of `print()` function to give you an idea.
 Make sure the project builds properly using CMake and you get a valid output.
-Make a PR(pull request) to the Assignmnet_1 branch of the original repo before deadline.
+Make a PR (pull request) to the Assignmnet_1 branch of the original repo before deadline.

 PS: If you feel stuck don’t forget to read up the CMake documentation.
-For inspiration look at already implemented vector libraries(don’t get misled by the DSA vala vector.h though ;) ).
+For inspiration look at already implemented vector libraries(don’t get misled by the DSA vala `vector.h` though ;) ).
 Dont hesitate to ask mentors if you are stuck anywhere, we are here to help.

 Submission deadline : 23rd May, 11:59 PM